OnnoH/hardware/README.md

 https://github.com/adrianmihalko/ch340g-ch34g-ch34x-mac-os-x-driver

+Also make sure you have a USB data cable (4 connected wires instead of 2) as some cables are suitable for charging only.
+Since you'll need to transfer your code to the board, the TX and RX (or D+/D-) wires need to be connected as well. (https://en.wikipedia.org/wiki/USB)

 If the board doesn't come with its own USB interface, a USB to serial converter is needed.
 The Prolific PL2303 is such a device and the drivers (for MacOS) are here:

 https://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41

+(Here the TX/RX are taken care of by the converter, so a power-only USB cable will suffice.)

 ## Components